-If there is no funding and no mission interest because data records are not unique or already covered by another organisation/owner, then the preservation, hibernation or the procrastination methodology, should be implemented (To be decided by the Data Holder).
+If there is no funding and no mission interest because data records are not unique or already covered by another organisation/owner, then the preservation, hibernation or the procrastination methodologies on Software preservation, should be implemented (To be decided by the Data Holder).

-If a historical SW has been maintained by means of emulation, or virtualization, or migration etc., all information regarding this preservation activity should be collected in order to trace the implemented changes and evolutions.
-Revision Control System is recommended (e.g. Git or Subversion).
+If a historical SW has been maintained by means of emulation, or virtualisation, or migration etc., all information regarding this preservation activity should be collected in order to trace the implemented changes and evolutions.
+The use of a Revision Control System is recommended (e.g. Git or Subversion).

-If the Software to be preserved needs to maintain the original fidelity, the Virtualization or Emulation approaches should be implemented, without making any changes to the original software.
+If the Software to be preserved needs to maintain the original fidelity, the Virtualisation or Emulation approaches should be implemented, without making any changes to the original software.